 Suggested Minimum Donation $10 to help support future GPNHP activities — or join the GPNHP ($15 per year) and receive a pass to attend the walking tour that day.
-SunnysideHistory.org is part of the Glen Park Neighborhoods History Project, which sponsors other local walks — more information here.
+SunnysideHistory.org is a partner of the Glen Park Neighborhoods History Project, which sponsors other local walks — more information here.